jpconstantineau/ErgoTravel/Troubleshooting_steps.md

 Very rarely (but it happens), the issue is on the pro micro itself.
 The micro controller chip is not soldered properly to the Pro Micro PCB.
 You can test this with the third test above.
 In such cases, installing a small wire/jumper between the Pro Micro pin and the specific pin of the microcontroller will resolve the issue.
 Use the ATMega32U4 pintout diagram to identify which pin is the one to check for continuity.

+## Two adjacent keys are being registered when a single one is pressed

+This can occur with cheap grab bag kecaps.
+The keycaps have some plastic injection points that protrude under the next keycap.
+When pressing the key, the small plastic tab is long/big enough to get caught under and force the second key to go down as well.
+Remove the keycap and cut the protruding plastic tab and re-install.

+If this occurs when there are no keycaps on the switches, then go to the next section.

+## Two adjacent rows or columns are being registered when a single key is pressed.

+This is likely due to a short between two colums or two rows.
+Check the soldering on the Pro Micro pins and verify that adjacent pins don't have continuity.
+If this is the case, remove solder from these pins and re-check for a short.

+It's unlikely but not impossible that the short is at the microcontroller itself.
+Visually check the microcontroller pins for a short between two microcontroller pins.